nhieubrian/AWS-GameLift-Tutorial/README.md

 Note: You can check if this works by clicking on Hosted UI from App Client Setting.
 You should see an option for Google Sign In!

-## Finishing up Cognito User Pool:
+## Finishing up Cognito user pool:

 - Navigate to Triggers
     - Pre Sign Up -> Select ValidateDuplicateEmail